jose-hirmas/mdefportafolio/docs/index.md

 -	Printing in a 3D printer and using laser cutting machine

-Week 1 – Bootcamp
+### Week 1 – Bootcamp:
-# “Me gusta la gente sentí pensante, que no separa la razón del corazón”
+## “Me gusta la gente sentí pensante, que no separa la razón del corazón”

 This first week was a good start to guide and focus on the expectations of the MDEF, understanding the “why” and purpose of this experience.
 During this week I have been thinking a lot in my own interests and my past working experience, trying to plan a future road for my professional career.